brunobcardoso/pyptax/README.md

 is the reference exchange rate for U.S. Dollar, expressed as the amount of Brazilian Reais per one U.S. Dollar, published by the [Central Bank of Brazil](https://www.bcb.gov.br/en).

+## Features
+ - Closing Ptax rates for a requested date
+ - Historical Ptax rates for a requested period

 ## Installation
 ```bash
 $ pip install pyptax